Last Updated on December 14, 2022 by Katie

 14. Use Images to Break up Content Walls

-If you can’t find a great picture, create your own in free graphic design tools such as Canva.
+If you can’t find a great picture, create your own with free graphic design tools such as Canva.

 15. Develop Your Writing Style with Courses

-Check out these articles detailing courses from top experts:
+Check out these articles detailing courses to improve your earning potential:

 Final Thoughts on Article Writing Tips for Beginners